A food intolerance is difficulty digesting certain foods and having an unpleasant physical reaction to them.

-If your symptoms come on after having dairy products, it's possible you may have lactose intolerance.
-This means your body cannot digest lactose, a sugar found in milk, yoghurts and soft cheeses.
-Your GP can usually diagnose lactose intolerance by looking at your symptoms and medical history.
+If your symptoms happen after eating dairy products, it's possible you may have lactose intolerance.
+This means your body cannot digest lactose, a natural sugar found in milk, yoghurt and soft cheeses.
+A GP can usually diagnose lactose intolerance by looking at your symptoms and medical history.

-Some people have trouble digesting wheat and experience bloating, wind, diarrhoea, vomiting and stomach pain after eating bread.
+Some people have trouble digesting wheat and experience bloating, wind, diarrhoea, being sick and stomach pain after eating bread.
 Read more about wheat intolerance (also known as wheat sensitivity).

 Otherwise, the culprit may be a food additive, chemical or contaminant, such as:

 - histamine (found in Quorn, mushrooms, pickled and cured foods, and alcoholic drinks)

 - toxins, viruses, bacteria or parasites that have contaminated food

 - artificial food colours, preservatives or flavour enhancers

 Many people cut gluten from their diet thinking that they are intolerant to it, because they experience symptoms after eating wheat.

 But it's hard to know whether these symptoms are because of an intolerance to gluten, an intolerance to something else in wheat, or nothing to do with wheat at all.
 It may help to read more about cutting out bread from your diet.